luisCavalcantiDev/aws-cdk-workshop/README.md

+# Test project for AWS CDK using CDK [Java Workshop](https://cdkworkshop.com/50-java.html) with some other change and tests
 # Welcome to your CDK Java project!

 You should explore the contents of this project.
 It demonstrates a CDK app with an instance of a stack (`CdkWorkshopStack`)